franznet/daseismicsignals/README.md

     - tl7_esc2: Model training and testing using transfer learning.

 ## License
-This code is released for non-commercial and research purposes.
-For commercial use, please contact the authors.
+This project is open-source.
+Please refer to the [LICENSE](LICENSE) file for details.